VincentClark/fieldlevel-frontend-exercise/README.md

 ## Deliverables

-- import the exercise repository to your personal Github account using [github's import tool](https://github.com/new/import) import this url: https://github.com/FieldLevel/frontend-exercise-blackjack
+- Import the exercise repository to your personal Github account using [github's import tool](https://github.com/new/import) import this url: https://github.com/FieldLevel/fieldlevel-frontend-exercise
-- complete the exercise
+- Complete the exercise
-- invite our github user "fl-codereview" to be a collaborator on the repository
+- Invite our github user "fl-codereview" to be a collaborator on the repository
-- create a pull request from your branch to main
+- Create a pull request from your branch to main
-- let us(your interview coordinator) know when you are ready to review
+- Let us(your interview coordinator) know when you are ready to review

 ## Followup Interview Prep
-* Be prepared to walk us through your work and explain your decisions as if you were doing a code review.
+* Be prepared to walk us through your Pull Request and explain your decisions as if you were doing a code review.
 * We want to hear you be very verbose about your process and the decisions you made along the way.
 * Additionally, we will dive into your current responsibilities and have you explain what you are looking for in your next position.